ropensci/predictNMB/README.md

 We can then pass this to the simulation function.
 Required arguments:

 - `n_sims`: number of simulations to run.
-More simulations take longer, but are more stable
+More simulations take longer, but are more stable.
-- `event_rate`: event incidence rate, or the proportion of patients experiencing the event
+- `event_rate`: event incidence rate, or the proportion of patients experiencing the event.
 - `sim_auc`: vector of hypothetical AUCs; e.g. `seq(0.7, 0.95, 0.05)` or
-  `c(0.75, 0.80, 0.85)`
+  `c(0.75, 0.80, 0.85)`.
-- `n_valid`: number of samples the validation set draws within each simulation (evaluating the NMB under each cutpoint)
+- `n_valid`: number of samples the validation set draws within each simulation (evaluating the NMB under each cutpoint).
-- `fx_nmb_training`: function-defined vector used to get cutpoints on the training set.
-Recommended to use constant values
+- `fx_nmb_training`: function that returns a named vector used to get cutpoints on the training set.
+Recommended to use constant values.
-- `fx_nmb_evaluation`: function-defined vector used to get cutpoints on the evaluation set.
-Recommended to use sampled values
+- `fx_nmb_evaluation`: function that returns a named vector used to get cutpoints on the evaluation set.
+Recommended to use sampled values.
 - `cl`: (Optional) users can pass a cluster made using `parallel::makeCluster()`.
 If it is given, the simulations are run in parallel (faster).